-Getting from Jerusalem to Bethlehem is not as simple as the short distance between the two cities, suggests.
-Nonetheless, with a little preparation, it is easy and quick to get from Jerusalem to Bethlehem, with various options available to fit all budgets and travel styles.
-Jerusalem and Bethlehem are just a few kilometers apart, and in fact, the two cities almost join together, however, access between the two is limited by the fact that Bethlehem is under Palestinian control and therefore entrance to the city involves crossing a border checkpoint.
-For this reason, we recommend making the journey by tour or private vehicle, although there are bus services available for those who are comfortable with this option.
+Getting from Jerusalem to Bethlehem is not as simple as the short distance between the two cities suggests.
+Nonetheless, with a little preparation, it is easy and quick, with various options available to fit all budgets and travel styles.
+They are just a few kilometers apart, and in fact, the two cities almost join together.
+However, access between the two is limited by the fact that Bethlehem is under Palestinian control and therefore entrance to the city involves crossing a border checkpoint.
+For this reason, we recommend making the journey by tour or private vehicle.
+There are bus services available for those who are comfortable with this option.
 Please note that because you are crossing through a checkpoint, passports must be carried at all times.

 Shuttle from Jerusalem to Bethlehem

-Due to the fact that Bethlehem is under Palestinian control, you cannot hail a taxi in the street in Jerusalem to take you to Bethlehem.
-A private car can be arranged however, to collect you from your address and escort you to the city of Bethlehem.
-Vehicles of all size are available (from 3 passenger cars up to big buses) depending on group size, and this service is available every day.
+Because Bethlehem is part of the Palestinian Territories, it is not possible to take a taxi there; Israelis are not permitted to enter.
+However, a private car can be arranged to collect you from your address and escort you to the city of Bethlehem.
+Vehicles of all sizes are available (from 3-passenger cars to big buses) depending on group size, and is available every day.
 Check here for transfers from Jerusalem to Bethlehem.

 Bus from Jerusalem to Bethlehem

-There is a public bus service from Jerusalem to Bethlehem, and two possible ways to get from Jerusalem to Bethlehem by bus.
+There is a public bus service from Jerusalem to Bethlehem and two possible ways to get there by bus.
 The Palestinian bus company operates a public line from East Jerusalem Bus Station.
-Bus 21 operates from Jerusalem to Bethlehem, there is no timetable available but service is frequent.
-The cost is around 5 NIS, and journey time varies (there can be lengthy delays as this vehicle is designated for locals and does not bypass queues at checkpoints as tourist vehicles usually do.)
+Bus 21 is the most popular, there is no timetable available but service is frequent.
+The cost is around 5 NIS, and journey time varies (there can be lengthy delays as this local route does not bypass the queues at checkpoints as tourist transport usually does).

-All major Israeli car rental companies do not insure their cars for travel into the West Bank and therefore driving a rental car into Bethlehem is not possible.
+All major Israeli car rental companies do not insure their vehicles for travel within the West Bank.
+Therefore, taking a rental to Bethlehem is not possible.